Rectovaginal Fistula Repair

-- Anal manometry measures resting and squeeze pressures throughout the length of anal canal.
+- Anal manometry measures resting and squeeze pressures in the anal canal.

-- Nerve testing checks how the nerve is working with the anal muscles.
+- Nerve tests check how the nerve is working with the anal muscles.

 - Barium enema can be useful in finding the fistula.

-- Flexible sigmoidoscopy or anoscopy-may be used to find and look at the site of the fistula.
+- Flexible sigmoidoscopy and anoscopy help to find and assess the site of the fistula.